 NIATx aims to teach drug and alcohol treatment centers to use process improvement strategies to improve access to and retention in addiction treatment, focusing on The Four Aims:

-To achieve these goals, participants tackle one barrier after another in a rapid cycle of identifying a problem, testing solutions, and evaluating results (see "NIATx: Process Improvement 101").
-NIATx also offers a Provider Toolkit with resources designed to help clients enter treatment and successfully continue, while also increasing revenue, reducing costs, and improving staff morale.
+To achieve these goals, participants tackle one barrier after another in a rapid cycle of identifying a problem, testing solutions, and evaluating results.
+NIATx also offers a range of resources, like The 5 Principles and The 10 Steps, designed to help clients enter treatment and successfully continue, while also increasing revenue, reducing costs, and improving staff morale.

 For an overview of NIATx, check out this introductory video: